Loic74650/ioBoard/README.md

 <li>8 Relay outputs 230VAC 10A or 30VDC 10A – Form-C relays, screw terminal and SMD Status-LED for each (opto-isolated from µC)</li>
 <li>8 opto-isolated digital inputs with SMD Status-LEDs (internal pull-up, HIGH level by default.
 Ground the input to make it LOW)</li>
 <li>2 10 bits analog inputs 0-3.3VDC</li>
 <li>2 opto-isolated digital input pulse counters (internal pull-up by default.
-Ground the input to increment it)</li>
+Ground the input to increment it.
+Input low-pass filtered at 10Hz max.)</li>
 <li>1 opto-isolated Télé-Info input</li>
 <li>Pin header connected to the remaining free pins of the µC</li>
 <li>RTC module (DS1307) for time management with on-board Lithium back-up battery</li>